+There are some challenges we need to address among coworking spaces.
 Shared work spaces are all the rage among budding entrepreneurs and freelancers who do not want to invest in a dedicated office space.
-Co-working spaces are convenient and budget-friendly solutions to many small and medium-sized businesses.
+Coworking spaces are convenient and budget-friendly solutions to many small and medium-sized businesses.
 But even after gaining so much popularity, co-working space owners fail to provide many facilities that they promise their customers.

 So, what can co-working space owners do to ensure that their customers are satisfied?

-Here are some tips for co-working space owners to improve the experience for their customers.
+Here are some challenges coworking space owners face and tips to improve the experience for their customers.

 Coworking space owners, in an attempt to get a higher yield per square foot, sometimes allocate more people per unit space than is accepted.
 This interferes with people’s privacy and hampers their concentration.
 Allot cubicles that are properly spaced and give enough privacy to the people working there.
 Ensure that all the workstations have dedicated drawers and power sockets for people to charge their laptops and phones comfortably and seats that provide enough support to their back.